Whtneyas/browser-technologies-2223/README.md

 - Saved data of the user using local storage
 - Validation for the form
 - Gave positive feedback when the user fills in an information

+## TESTING

+### Testing on browser
+The following browser will be used to test the application
+- safari
+- Safari mac
+- Samsung mobile
+- Google chrome desktop
+- PrinceXml

+### Chrome

+- Supports `has()` selector
+- Supports darkmode and lightmode
+- Data is stored in local storage
+- It looks good on mobile

+PS.
+Initially i will say chrome supports everything

+### Safari IOS